-a.
-Any action, other than functionally dependent uses, located in a floodway;
+- a.
+Any action, other than functionally dependent uses, located in a floodway; - b.
 Any critical action located in a coastal high hazard area, 100- or 500-year floodplain; or c.
 Any non-critical action located in a coastal high hazard area, unless the action is designed for location in a coastal high hazard area consistent with the FEMA National Flood Insurance Program requirements for V-Zones.
 "Any non-critical action in a coastal high hazard area, unless the action is reconstruction following destruction caused by a disaster and is designed for location in a coastal high hazard area consistent with the FEMA National Flood Insurance Program requirements for V-Zones."

-- Wetlands, No rehabilitation of existing properties that expands the footprint into a wetland is allowed.
+Any non-critical action is a coastal high hazard area consistent with the FEMA National Flood Insurance Program requirements for V-Zones." - d.
+Werlands.
+No rehabilitation of existing properties that expands the footprint into a wetland is allowed.
 A wetland means those areas that are inundated by surface or ground water with a frequency sufficient to support, and under normal circumstances does or would support a prevalence of vegetative or aquatic life that requires saturated or seasonally saturated soil conditions for growth and reproduction.
-Wetlands generally include swamps, marshes, bogs, and similar areas such as sloughs, potholes, wet meadows, river overflows, mud flats, and natural ponds.
+Wetlands generally include swamps, marshes, bogs, and similar areas such as sloughs, poltholes, wet meadows, river overflows, mud flats, and natural ponds.
 This definition includes those wetland areas separated from their natural supply of water as a result of activities such as the construction of structural flood protection methods or solid-fill road beds and activities such as mineral extraction and navigation improvements.
 This definition is independent of the definition of jurisdictional wetland used by the U.S. Army Corps of Engineers under Section 404 of the Clean Water Act (33 U.S.C.
-1251 et seq.). - e.
-Explosives and hazards, if the rehabilitation of the building increases the number of dwelling units, then the project must be in compliance with the standards for acceptable separation distance as set forth at 24 CFR part 51, support C. - Contamination.
-All properties assisted with HTF funds must be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, where a hazard could affect the health and safety of occupants or conflict with the intended use of the property. - (1) All proposed multifamily (more than four housing units) HTF project activities require a Phase I Environmental Site Assessment (ESA - ASTM), if the Phase I ESA identifies recognized environmental concerns (RECs), a Phase II (ESA-ASTM) will be required.
+1251 et seq.). - e Explosives and hazards.
+If the rehabilitation of the building increases the number of dwelling units, then the project must be in compliance with the standards for acceptable separation distance as set forth at 24 CFR part 51, support C. - Contamination.
+All properties assisted with HTF funds must be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, where a hazard could affect the health and safety of occupants or conflict with the intended use of the property. - (1) All proposed multifamily (more than four housing units) HTF project activities require a Phase I Environmental Site Assessment (ESA - ASTM), If the Phase I ESA identifies recognized environmental concerns (RECs), a Phase II (ESA-ASTM) will be required.
 ASTM reports shall be prepared in accordance with the most current ASTM standard.
 Single family housing does not require a Phase I ESA. - (2) HTF projects must avoid sites located within 0.25 miles of a Superfund or CERCLIS (Comprehensive Environmental Response, Compensation, and Liability Information System) site or other contaminated site reported to Federal.
-State or local authorities without a statement in writing from EPA or the appropriate State agency that there is no hazard that could affect the health and safety of the occupants or conflict with the intended utilization of the property.
+State or local authorities without a statement in writing from EPA or the appropriate State agency that there is no hazard that could affect the health and safety of the occupants or conflict with the intended utilization of the property. - ix.
+Noise - Internal noise levels.
+All activities will be developed to ensure an interior noise level of no more than45 decibels (dB). - Endangered species. - (1) The grantee must avoid all actions that could jeopardize the continued existence of any species designated by the U.S. Fish and Wildlife Service or National Marine Fisheries Service as endangered or threatened. - (2) The granice must avoid all actions that adversely modily the critical habitat of such species.